odoo/documentation/content/developer/reference/frontend/javascript_reference.rst

   Options:

-  - no_create: prevent the creation of related records
   - quick_create: allow the quick creation of related records (default: true)
+  - no_create: prevent the creation of related records - hide both the 'Create "xxx"' and "Create and Edit..." dropdown menu items (default: false)
-  - no_quick_create: prevent the quick creation of related records (don't ask me)
+  - no_quick_create: prevent the quick creation of related records - hide the 'Create "xxx"' dropdown menu item (default: false)
-  - no_create_edit: same as no_create, maybe...
+  - no_create_edit: hide the "Create and Edit..." dropdown menu item (default: false)
   - create_name_field: when creating a related record, if this option is set, the value of the *create_name_field* will be filled with the value of the input (default: *name*)
   - always_reload: boolean, default to false.
 If true, the widget will always do an additional name_get to fetch its name value.
 This is used for the